ColdBio/Moonu-Phases/README.md

-# Moonu-Phases
+## Moonu Phases
-🌔 A simple menu bar application that show the current moon phase 🌒
+🌔 A simple macOS menu bar application that show the current moon phase 🌒